 In experiment 3b, we separated two tasks so that the participants have low cognitive load when doing the perceptual matching task.
 We replicated the effect that the valence effect is stronger when the stimuli were self-referential. however, we found that the self-referential condition is performed worse than other-referential condition.
 This effect is difficult to explain.

-study 4a
+Experiment 4a: Valence as distractor

 In study 1-3 participants made explicit judgements about moral associations.
 In Experiment 4, we examined whether the effects of moral valence occur even when the moral valence information might not be relevent to the task.
 In this study participants made perceptual match judgements to associations between self-referential labels and shapes (cf. Sui et al., 2012), but we presented labels of different moral valence levels in the shapes.